 Accordingly, the restructuring was recognised using the historic value method (i.e., the assets and liabilities are measured using the existing book value) and the impact of the restructuring is reflected in the Consolidated Statement of Changes in Equity under the "Changes in the consolidated group" subheading.
 Additionally, the presentation of the Consolidated Statement of Changes in Equity was required to be adjusted following the restructuring.
 Prior to the restructuring, the concept of share capital did not exist under the Old Parent's limited company structure in China.
 Ownership interests were only represented by percentages of paid-in capital, as adjusted by accumulated losses and cumulative translation adjustments.
-Under the New Parent's private company limited structure in Hong Kong, share capital was introduced to the Polestar Group's equity and the Consolidated Statement of Changes in Equity.
-Therefore, capital infusions in the Old Parent are shown as other contributed capital in the Consolidated Statement of Changes in Equity prior to the restructuring.
-Total equity prior to the restructuring did not change, and restructuring resulted in issued share capital in the New Parent equivalent to the ownership percentages under the Old Parent.
+Under the New Parent's private company limited structure in Hong Kong, share capital was introduced to the Polestar Group's equity and the Consolidated Statement of Changes in Equity prior to the restructuring.
+Total equity prior to the restructuring did not change, and restructuring resulted in issued share capital in the New Parent.